 By Hamish Mackay

 Three aspiring Scottish journalists are getting a significant helping hand in their bid to access a full-time career in the media, thanks to a fellowship award scheme run by the industry access organisation, Journo Resources.
-Just 12 youngsters were chosen from close on 400 applicants and the successful Scottish trio are Heather Graham, pictured left, from Dumbarton, who is additionally being sponsored by the Society of Editors; Marco Marcelline from Glasgow, who is being supported by The Printing Charity; and Grant Allan Nicol from Edinburgh, who has sponsorship from the Journalists’ Charity.
+Just 12 youngsters were chosen from close on 400 applicants and the successful Scots are Heather Graham, pictured left, from Dumbarton, who is additionally being sponsored by the Society of Editors and Marco Marcelline from Glasgow, who is being supported by The Printing Charity.

 This is Journo Resources’ first fellowship award scheme in which it is supported by its partners – the Society of Editors, the Journalists’ Charity, the Printing Charity and the Solutions Journalism Network – and it is specifically geared towards helping those youngsters taking their first tentative steps towards a media career in the midst of all the uncertainty brought about by the coronavirus crisis.
 The two-month scheme offers one-to-one mentoring, workshops, CV reviews, and paid writing opportunities.
 The fellows also receive in-depth training on pitching, solutions journalism, social media, and job hunting skills – as well as the chance to produce at least one paid piece for the soon-to-be relaunched Journo Resources’ advice section.